 Acknowledgements

-This work was supported by the intramural research program of NIMH (ZIA MH002928).
+This work was supported by the intramural research program of NIMH (ZIA MH002928 BA).
+The authors thank Cary Robinson and Yi Wei for their assistance in spike sorting.

-Author Contributions Statement
+Author Contributions

+R.F. conducted the experiment and collected data.
+S.W. analyzed the data.
+S.W. and B.A. wrote the manuscript, with input from R.F. and B.R.

-Competing Interests Statement
+Competing Interests

+The authors declare no competing interests.

 Figure Legends/Captions

 Figure 1 – Behavioral task, behavior, and recording sites.
 A. Temporal-discounting task 44.
 In each trial, the animals first touched a bar, after which a red dot was presented.
 Next, a cue, which indicated the reward size (drops) and delay, was shown.
 If the animals released the bar before the red dot turned purple, the trial was considered rejected and, in the next trial, a new randomly selected cue was presented.
 If they held the bar until the red dot turned purple, and then released the bar between 200 and 1200 ms, the trial was considered accepted, and the indicated drops of liquid reward were delivered after the indicated delay.
 B. The nine visual cues used to indicate reward size and reward delay.
 C. Probability of accepting the given offer as a function of each offer of reward size and delay for the two monkeys.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.
 D. Entropy of p(accept) for each offer.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.
 Note entropy is high when offers are not consistently accepted or rejected, and low when offers are consistently accepted or rejected.
 E. Reaction time distributions for the two monkeys for reject trials only.
 F. Reaction time vs. decision entropy for reject trials.
 Note that individual points correspond to individual sessions.
 For monkey V, r = 0.82, p < 0.001; for monkey W, r = 0.82, p < 0.001.
 G. Recording locations in left and right hemispheres in each animal 80.
 PS: Principal Sulcus; Arc: Arcuate Sulcus; CS: Central Sulcus.

 Figure 2 – Neuron populations in PFC encode choice, and the offer value.
 Error bar indicates +/- 1 s.e.m. n = 16 for both animals or n = 8 for each animal.
 A. Fraction of single neurons across both monkeys and recording sessions that significantly encoded each indicated task factor assessed with a multivariate ANOVA (p < 0.05).
 B. Decoding accuracy for accept vs. reject decisions from the 20-D PCA space defined for each session, as a function of time relative to cue onset.